 That same year he committed his 10th and final crime.
 Rader used a cinderblock to break through the sliding glass door of a 62-year-old grandmother, Dolores Davis, who lived just a few miles from his own family.
 He dumped her body by a bridge.

 In his last year as a free man, Dennis Rader came across a story in the local paper which marking the 30th anniversary of the Otero murders.
 He wanted to make the BTK killer known again and in 2004, sent nearly a dozen taunting letters and packages to the media and the police.
 Some were full of mementos from his massacres, some of dolls bound up and gagged like his victims, and one even contained a pitch for an autobiographical novel he wanted to write called The BTK Story.

-The one that got him, though, was a letter on a floppy disk.
+The one that would finally do him in though, was a letter on a floppy disk.
 Inside, the police found the metadata of a deleted Microsoft Word Document.
 It was a document for the Christ Lutheran Church, authored by the church council president: Dennis Rader.

 DNA samples were taken from one of his victim’s fingernails and police accessed his daughter’s pap smears to confirm a match.
-When they received a positive match, Rader was taken from his home in front of his family on Feb.
-25, 2005.
+When they received a positive match, Rader was taken from his home in front of his family on February 25, 2005.
 The father tried to keep up a reassuring face.
-He gave his daughter one last hug, promising her it’d all be cleared up soon.
+He gave his daughter one last hug, promising her it would all be cleared up soon.

 In the police car, though, he didn’t try to hide a thing.
 When the officer asked him if he knew why he was being arrested, Rader gave a cold smirk and replied, “Oh, I have suspicions why.”